 Hit the Shops and Boutiques

-It’s no secret, some teenagers (and their parents) love to shop.
+It’s no secret, some teenager kids (and their parents) love to shop.
 Luckily, Savannah is a prime spot for it, whether you’re looking to buy shoes or antiques.
-Locally-owned stores and international brands are scattered all throughout town, all within walking distance of each other.
+Locally-owned stores and international brands scattered the town, all within walking distance of each other.
 These are some of our favorite spots: Broughton Street is perfect if you’re looking for globally-loved brands, such as Marc Jacobs, Urban Outfitters or Lululemon; City Market has stores as varied as the Savannah Candy Kitchen and the Woof Gang Bakery; Emmet Park and Factors Walk boast chic boutiques on Bay Street; and along the beautiful Bull and Whitaker Streets, which eventually take you to Forsyth Park, you’ll find tons of antique shops and regional boutiques.